Real Madrid defender salutes Antoine Semenyo: "He can do everything"

 The two shared the pitch during Huijsen’s brief stint in England before sealing a dream move to the Santiago Bernabéu on a five-year deal, per Sky Sports.

-But even amidst the star power in Madrid, Semenyo’s relentless engine and unpredictability clearly left an impression.
+But even amidst the star power in Madrid, Semenyo’s relentless engine and unpredictability left an impression.

 Antoine Semenyo's performance and stats in the 2024/25 season